howcasperwhat/comment-formula/README.md

 ```

 Set this configuration in **user settings** rather than workspace settings, or every time you open a workspace with different languages, you will get a message to reload the editor for the changes to take effect.

-#### Use MathJax Highlight
-Every time updating the extension, a message will be shown in the corner to reload the editor for the changes to take effect.

-Therefore, you can alternatively use  [MathJax Highlight](https://marketplace.visualstudio.com/items?itemName=howcasperwhat.mathjax-highlight) with same highlight feature and lower update frequency.
-It enables highlight in `source.c`, `source.cpp`, `source.java`, `source.python` in default.

 ## Configurations